top of page

 Launch.
 Train.
 Earn.
 Lead.

-A U.S. Department of Labor Registered Apprenticeship pathway to becoming an Approved Childhood Development Home and Childcare Educator Operator (CEO)
+A U.S. Department of Labor Registered Apprenticeship pathway designed to prepare competent Childcare Educator Operators (CEOs) to successfully launch and operate Approved Childhood Development Homes

 The CEO Apprenticeship aligns with: